RLX Technology Inc. (RLX) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price suggested by analysts for RLX is $34.53, which is $2.99 above the current market price.
-The public float for RLX is 723.15M, and currently, shorts hold a 5.48% of that float.
-The average trading volume for RLX on June 20, 2023 was 8.86M shares.
+The average price point forecasted by analysts for RLX Technology Inc. (RLX) is $40.82, which is $3.2 above the current market price.
+The public float for RLX is 723.15M, and currently, short sellers hold a 5.48% ratio of that float.
+The average trading volume of RLX on June 26, 2023 was 8.97M shares.

 RLX’s Market Performance